adorad/adorad/docs/docs.md

 v wrapper c_code/libsodium/src/libsodium
 ```

-This will generate a directory `libsodium` with a V module.
+This will generate a directory `libsodium` with a Adorad module.

-Example of a C2V generated libsodium wrapper:
+Example of a C2Adorad generated libsodium wrapper:

 https://github.com/medvednikov/libsodium